Please update your browser

 In this add-on, you will make the

-To start, copy the sprites' eyebrows into new sprites.
+To start, copy the sprite's eyebrows into new sprites.

-a selection box around the eyebrows.
+and create a selection box around the eyebrows.

-To copy this, hold control or command and press C. To paste them into the new sprite,
+To copy this, hold control or command and press C.

-select this sprite, then hold control or command and press V. Move the brows on the stage to
+then hold control or command and press V.

-Select the Malik sprite, and delete the original eyebrows
+Select the Malik sprite and delete the original eyebrows

-The current eyebrows don't convey a specific emotion -- they're how eyebrows look most of the time.
+The current eyebrows don't convey a specific emotion.

+They're how eyebrows look most of the time.

-and name this costume "neutral."
+and name this costume neutral.

 Next, create different expressions for the eyebrows.

-The sprite will switch to these costumes based
+The sprites will switch to these costumes based

-duplicate this costume, and move the eyebrows up.
+duplicate this costume and move the eyebrows slightly up.

 Make the inner corners of the eyebrows tilt slightly up.

-Change the costume name to "surprised."
+Change the costume's name to surprised.

-To make angry eyebrows, duplicate the neutral costume again, and call the copy of the costume
+To make angry eyebrows, duplicate the neutral costume again.

-Then, make the inner corners of the eyebrows point down,
+Then make the inner corners of the eyebrows point down,

+Great.
 These are some angry eyebrows.

-Make disgusted eyebrows by duplicating the angry costume and making whatever slight adjustments
+Make disgusted eyebrows by duplicate the angry costume,

 you think are necessary.

-To make sad eyebrows, duplicate the neutral costume, name the costume, and raise the inner
+To make sad eyebrows, duplicate the neutral costume,

 the eyebrows using the reshape tool.